GMOD/jbrowse-components/products/jbrowse-react-linear-genome-view/README.md

 > JBrowse 2 linear genome view React component

-[JBrowse 2](https://jbrowse.org/jb2/) is a pluggable open-source platform for visualizing and integrating biological data.
+[JBrowse 2](https://jbrowse.org/jb2/) is a pluggable open-source platform for visualizing, integrating, and sharing biological data.
 This component consists of a single JBrowse 2 linear view.

 ## Usage